- Bird's-eye View

 - This outputs the compiled instructions whenever you build your file.
 For instance, the line

-is compiled into four instructions, as the output from debug shows:
+is compiled into four instructions, as the output from debug shows when you hit 'RUN':

 - flickscreen WxH

-- Setting flickscreen divides each level into WxH grids, and zooms the camera in so that the player can only see one at a time - the camera does not follow the player around on a move-to-move basis, but if the player moves from one part of this grid to another, the camera flicks to the new position.
+Setting flickscreen divides each level into WxH grids, and zooms the camera in so that the player can only see one at a time - the camera does not follow the player around on a move-to-move basis, but if the player moves from one part of this grid to another, the camera flicks to the new position.
+See Legend of Zokoban for a cute example.

 - homepage www.mypage.com

-- The homepage of the author.
-This doesn't appear directly in the game itself, but is included in the exported HTML build.
+The homepage of the author.
+This doesn't appear directly in the game itself, but is included in the shared game and exported HTML build.

 - key_repeat_interval 0.1

-- When you hold down a key, how long is the delay between repeated presses getting sent to the game (in seconds)?
+When you hold down a key, how long is the delay between repeated presses getting sent to the game (in seconds)?
+The default value is 1.5.

-- Hides the action key (X) instruction from the title screen, and does not respond when the player pressed it (outside of menus and cutscenes and the like).
+- Changes the action key (X) instruction from the title screen, and does not respond when the player pressed it (outside of menus and cutscenes and the like).

 - For many games, you don't want holding action down to retrigger it - games where you're toggling a switch, say.
 For these games, set norepeat_action, and the action button will only respond to individual presses.